ios-xr/telemetry-go-collector/README.md

 `go get -d github.com/ios-xr/telemetry-go-collector`

-alternatly, use git clone to get the collector to $GOPATH/src directory `git clone github.com/ios-xr/telemetry-go-collector $GOPATH/src` If git clone is used, change the import of mdt_grpc_dialout in telemetry_dialout_collector.go to make sure, path is correct relative to $GOPATH/src
+alternatly, use git clone to get the collector to $GOPATH/src directory

+`git clone github.com/ios-xr/telemetry-go-collector $GOPATH/src`

+If git clone is used, change the import of mdt_grpc_dialout in telemetry_dialout_collector.go to make sure, path is correct relative to $GOPATH/src

 ##### Build
 `go build -o bin/telemetry_collector src/github.com/ios-xr/telemetry-go-collector/telemetry_dialout_collector/telemetry_dialout_collector.go`

-prebuilt binary is can be used from bin/telemetry_dialout_collector on linux.
+prebuilt binary can be used from bin/telemetry_dialout_collector on linux.

 ##### Run
 ```